 - Conceptual Data Modeling(CDM): This data model includes all major entities, relationships, Meaning only high-level information of the entire model and it will not contain much detail about attributes and this will be input to the second model

 - Logical Data Modeling(LDM): This is the actual implementation of a conceptual model.
 A logical data model will clearly show the data entities and relationships between them.

 - Physical Data Modeling(PDM): This is a complete model that includes all required tables, columns, relationships, database properties for the physical implementation of the database.

 B. Learn Architecting Distributed Systems.

-In simple terms, it is a set of computers communicating with each other over the network and get some coherent tasks done.
-Just explore use case studies around storage and Big data computations and peer to peer file sharing.
+In simple terms, it is a set of computers communicating with each other over the network and getting some coherent tasks done.
+Just explore use case studies around storage and Big data computations and peer-to-peer file sharing.

 The reason why this is important is a lot of critical infrastructures out there is built out of distributed systems.
 For more info watch this video.

 - Google Cloud

 Get yourself, master, in any one of the aforementioned cloud providers, Concentrate and focus on tools related to data pipeline operations like Data Extraction (Real-time/Streaming), Data Transformation, Workflow Scheduler, Data Storage, Data Visualization, Monitoring, Data Governance/Cataloging, Deployment, Data Security.